Mr-VincentW/PhotoShow/docs/README.md

    - Flip: `Alt` + `Ctrl` + `←` / `→`
    <p align="center"><img width="640" src="resources/spec__rotate-images--en.png" alt="PhotoShow - Rotate & Flip Images" /></p>

-   > :bulb: Tips:
-   >
+> [!TIP]
-   > - Rotations and flips applied to the image are preserved when copying, downloading, or opening it in a new tab.
+> Rotations and flips applied to the image are preserved when copying, downloading, or opening it in a new tab.

 <br />